-Put the disk major-axis at 45°.
-Remember we use a North-South projected baseline.
+Finally, put the disk major-axis at 45° .

 Question : Can you conclude on the extension measured by an interferometer?

 Now, let's use a new set of baselines.
 Load the configuration file Example2.asprox.
 Look at the UV plan in the UV coverage tab.
 The baselines in the new set all have the same length, i.e. 42m, but they have different position angles, and cover all directions.